-AACSB: Analytic AICPA BB: Critical Thinking AICPA FN: Measurement Blooms: Apply Difficulty: 2 Medium of accounting for past business combinations.
+AACSB: Analytic AICPA BB: Critical Thinking AICPA FN: Measurement Blooms: Apply Difficulty: 2 Medium Learning Objective: 02-09 Appendix: Identify the general characteristics of the legacy purchase and pooling of interest methods of accounting for past business combinations.
 Understand the effects that persist today in financial statements from the use of these legacy methods.
+Topic: Legacy Methods of Accounting for Business Combinations